 The documentary is intended to appeal to people of all ages because of its engaging animation style.
-The movie will consist of animation, historical photographs, archival video footage, and audio narration in a documentary-style format.
-The animation will be created using the video game Minecraft, which will be used to recreate a 3D virtual environment of Sawtelle in the 1930s-70s along with animations of people living there.
+The movie consists of animation, historical photographs, archival video footage, and audio narration in a documentary-style format.
+The animation is created using the video game Minecraft, which will be used to recreate a 3D virtual environment of Sawtelle in the 1930s-70s along with animations of people living there.

-Narration of the machinima will come from the Japanese Institute of Sawtelle’s oral history collection of over 20 life history interviews of people who resided in Sawtelle before and after World War II.
-The use of the oral histories as narration in the machinima will bring to life the significant stories embedded throughout these first-person accounts of the history of Sawtelle.
-The documentary is scheduled to be completed in the spring of 2016 and will be shown at various public presentations in the Los Angeles area and online.
+Narration of the machinima comes from over 20 oral history interviews of people who resided in Sawtelle before and after World War II.
+The use of the oral histories as narration in the machinima brings to life the significant stories embedded throughout these first-person accounts of the history of Sawtelle.
+The documentary is scheduled to be completed in the spring of 2018 and will be shown at various public presentations in the Los Angeles area and online.

 The style of the documentary will be similar to this machinima documentary that was produced by the same team: https://www.youtube.com/watch?v=WMK4KhMWWDY.